thunderbiscuit/opcode-explained/opcodes/OP_MIN.md

 - Both items must be valid integers.
 Bitcoin Script interprets byte arrays up to **4 bytes** as integers.
 - An empty array (`[]`) is treated as 0 when compared.
-- If there are fewer than two items on the stack when `OP_GREATERTHAN` is executed, the script will fail.
+- If there are fewer than two items on the stack when `OP_MIN` is executed, the script will fail.

 ## Examples